gitter-badger/medrecord/java/README.md

 - The provided logback configuration uses a MEDvision library called wslog to log on a WebSocket.
 This is great for debugging, but you should disable this functionality for production use.

+- The provided API among other things provides the full power of XQuery, essentially allowing a bad actor who has access to the XQuery API to do anything that the web application container can do (including potentially reading and writing files, executing arbitrary code as the web application container user, downloading or destroying all data, etc).
+Only trusted actors can be allowed API access.
+Disabling the XQuery APIs alone may not be enough; we have not audited the underlying BaseX implementation to be safe against XQuery injection, though we also do not know of existence of any specific vulnerability.

 - You will obviously need to secure and lock down your tomcat.
 MEDvision runs tomcat proxied behind apache, accepting connections from apache only if apache is using a recognized SSL client certificate.
 Apache in turns is also configured to use SSL only and require SSL client certificates in order to connect.
 Audit logs are kept noting the